PennLINC/babs/docs/source/babs-submit.rst

     babs-submit \
         --project-root /path/to/my_BABS_project

-Submit certain amount of jobs
+Submitting a certain amount of jobs
 ----------------------------------

 .. code-block:: bash